pkourany/Adafruit_PCD8544_IDE/README.md

-Adafruit-PCD8544-Nokia-5110-LCD-library-for-Spark
+Adafruit-PCD8544-Nokia-5110-LCD-library
 =================================================

 Nokia 5110 LCD library adapted for Spark Core by Paul Kourany, April 2014

+!!!
+Updated for new Core and Photon firmware (0.4.5), Sept 2015

-This code compiles on the Spark web IDE
+This code compiles on the Particle web IDE

 Requirement
 -----------